 so you do NEED to migrate data for those very old working documents.

 - The Legacy Compatibility Installer requires the 32-bit version of Office,

-so if you are now using the 64-bit version of Office, then you need to migrate your old working documents.
+so if you are now using the 64-bit version of Office, then you need to either reinstall Office with the 32-bit version, or migrate your old working documents.

 How to transfer data